SkygearIO/skygear-doc/content/js/query.md

 If you have a record that with [reference](/js/guide/record#reference) to another record, you can perform eager loading using the transient syntax.
-(Note: it is possible to eager load records from multiple keys, but doing so will impair performance)

-Given the following setting (notice that Delivery has reference to Address on key `destination`):
+Here we have an example (notice that Delivery has reference to Address on key `destination`):

 ``` javascript